ricci206/S21-o1s/README.md

 Applock

 Bug
 DEX ?

-This ROM is a mix of UN1CA
+This ROM is a mix of UN1CA and ExtremeRom